Lord of the Dance

 3) 5b, 16m.
 Descend the diagonal crack/ramp then pull right over the bulge and follow a gently rising line to a small stance on the polished ramp of Central Wall.

 4) 6a, 34m.
 Traverse right to gain the left-slanting groove of The Fly.
-Up this to hard moves left (old pegs) then easier grassy climbing to the top.
+Climb up this to hard moves left (old pegs) then easier grassy climbing to the top.
+Finishing up Black Grub is a slightly easier and arguably better alternative.

 FA.
 John Codling, Dave Jones 1979